How to get cash from a credit card

 Key takeaways

-• You can usually get cash from your credit card at an ATM or bank branch.
+• Cash advances might allow you to get cash from your credit card at an ATM or bank branch.

 • Convenience checks might be another option.
 They’re blank checks from credit card issuers that are charged to credit card accounts.